 Calling Yourself One Thing, But Showing Something Completely Different

 Just because you label yourself in one way, it doesn’t mean other people will see you that way.
 If you want to be identified as a certain type of photographer, working in a particular style or genre, just giving yourself that title isn’t enough.
 I’ve lost count of how many people are calling themselves one thing, but look on their website and the images tell a different story.

 People identify with a brand when all the elements are consistent and in alignment.
 That means the visual elements, the images and the text all work together to give a clear message.
 Sometimes people forget that even the their “about me” section of their website should be written with your brand and ideal clients in mind.

 Here Are Some Examples Of Things I’ve Actually Seen

-The photographer is trying to market themselves as a nature-lover
+The photographer is trying to market themselves as adventurous and a nature-lover

 Their personal branding images are all taken in cafes and urban areas

 They have a very edgy logo & modern website template